Reliability and Maintenance – the 3 KPIs Every Facility Should Be Tracking

 A high MTBF score generally means you can expect fewer problems to occur with your equipment over its lifetime, while a lower score can mean more frequent failures and expenses.
 A well-thought-out preventive maintenance and training plan can greatly improve your MTBF.
 Our partners at the University of Tennessee’s Reliability and Maintenance Center agree that anytime you can be proactive instead of reactive when it comes to maintenance, it gives you a chance to stop equipment failures before they happen.

-A lack of or inadequate maintenance training, as well as poorly organized maintenance inspection checklists can all lead quickly to breakdowns.
+A lack of or inadequate reliability and maintenance training, as well as poorly organized maintenance inspection checklists can all lead quickly to breakdowns.

 To calculate the percent of reactive maintenance that your organization is performing, tally up the total number of hours workers spend performing reactive maintenance tasks and divide it by the total number of hours spent on all maintenance work performed.
 Then simply multiply that number by 100 to give you the final percentage.